vSainiuk/2048/README.md

 # Game - 2048

-This landing page is the picture of clean design and functionality, created to provide users with a user-friendly interface for interacting with the product.
+This version of 2048 was developed using JavaScript, HTML, and CSS (SASS) to demonstrate the implementation of this game in pure JS.

 # DEMO

-For demo of this project you can visit [DEMO link]()
+For demo of this project you can visit [DEMO link](https://vsainiuk.github.io/game-2048/)

 # Technologies used